Bandra: British Bandra

-Bandra became part of English territory with the signing of the Treaty of Surat in 1775, but was retroceded to the Marathas in 1779 during the First Anglo-Maratha War.
-In 1802, Bajirao II signed the Treaty of Bassein with the English, surrendering sovereignty and again ceding Bandra, and it remained under British control until 14 August 1947.Arrival of Railways and development': On 12 April 1867, the first railway service was inaugurated, with one train per day between Virar and Bombay, as part of the then private rail company, BB&CI which was the earlier form of Western Railway.
+Bandra became part of the English territory with the signing of the Treaty of Surat in 1775, but was retroceded to the Marathas in 1779 during the First Anglo-Maratha War.
+In 1802, Baji Rao II signed the Treaty of Bassein with the English, surrendering sovereignty and again ceding Bandra, and it remained under British control until 14 August 1947.

+Arrival of Railways and Development: On 12 April 1867, the first railway service was inaugurated, with one train per day between Virar and Bombay, as part of the then private rail company, BB&CI, which was the earliest form of Western Railway.
 A grand railway station building for Bandra was inaugurated in 1869.
 The innovative aspects used in the design of this structure are visible to this day.
-On closer scrutiny, it is evident how railway tracks bunched together make up each of the iron pillars, that hold up the roof over the platforms.
+On closer scrutiny, it is evident how railway tracks bunched together, make up each of the iron pillars, that hold up the roof over the platforms.
 In 1873, with growing demands, the frequency of trains available was increased to 24 each day.
 In the early 1900s, the affluent Pathare Prabhu community lived in South Mumbai, and used their quaint bungalows in the Khar part of Bandra as weekend dwellings.
 Khar Danda was one of the original villages of the erstwhile larger Bandra.
 Back then, the local Bandra railway station was felt considerably far to alight from trains and hire 'tangas' (horse carriages) to get to their bungalows by these Bandra residents.
 Keeping these factors and Bandra's growing population in mind, a new railway station named 'Khar Road' was introduced adjoining Bandra Railway station on 1 July 1924.
 This development is the primary reason that the Khar part of Bandra started being referred to as a suburb by itself.
-As late as the 1930s, Bandra had only one bus service from Pali Naka, Hill Road to the Railway station.
+As late as the 1930s, Bandra had only one bus service from Pali Naka, Hill Road, to the Railway station.
 Other people just walked to the nearest railway station.
 After World War II, the building boom began with an aim to accommodate immigrants.
 As of 2018, 940 trains stop daily at Bandra railway station.

 Bandra was raised to the status of a municipality in 1876 and was then expanded.
 In 1950, following independence, it was merged into the Bombay Municipal Corporation to form the Municipal Corporation of Greater Bombay.
 Bandra consisted of many villages, among them Sherly, Malla, Rajan, Kantwady, Waroda, Ranwar, Boran, Khar Danda, Pali, and Chuim.
-These have almost been lost to urban development of the island.
+These have almost been lost to the urban development of the island.